hc2116/PhD_project/To_Do.md

 # Project

-- write down current thoughts on approach to overall project
-  - autoencoder purpose
-  - event correlation
+- Look at current state of network anomaly detection
+	- Look at a survey, investigate individual flow anomaly detection or packet anomaly detection

+- Look at exemplary malware network data
-  - datasets
+	- Flame
-  - what are actions (on application level)
-  - what can be identified as actions

 - think about research proposal?

 - write down steps for experiment
   - which containers generate which traffic